-Business model canvas
+Business model templates

-Use the business model canvas to represent the foundational elements of your product or service.
+Use a business model canvas to represent the foundational elements of your product or service.
 It is a perfect way to articulate, develop, and improve your business model — all on a single page.
 It also helps you capture key components, such as messaging, customer challenges, and growth opportunities.

 A lean canvas is similar to the business model canvas and presents most of the same information just in a slightly different way.
 It takes a problem-focused approach and was designed with entrepreneurs and startups in mind.
 This means that it is a great way to build an actionable business template that helps you deconstruct an idea into its key assumptions.

-Porter's 5 forces
+Porter's 5 forces templates

-Use Porter's 5 forces template to analyze your market and competitive landscape.
+Use the Porter's 5 forces template to analyze your market and competitive landscape.
 This model is a great way to outline what alternative solutions your customers have in solving their problems.
 That means that it is also useful for evaluating the leverage your buyers and partners have in the market.

-10Ps marketing matrix
+10Ps marketing matrix templates